- Why is it so hard to quit smoking?

 Make sure the leader of the group is trained in smoking cessation.

 Some communities have a Nicotine Anonymous (NicA) group that holds regular meetings.
 This group applies the 12-step program of Alcoholics Anonymous (AA) to the addiction of smoking.
 This includes attending meetings and following the program.
-People new to NicA select a sponsor to help them through the steps and help when they are tempted to smoke.
+People new to NicA may choose a sponsor to help them through the steps and help when they are tempted to smoke.
 The NicA meetings are free, but donations are collected to help cover expenses.
-NicA also offers online support, Web, and phone meetings.
+NicA also has phone meetings and web meetings, and offers online support.

 Often your American Cancer Society, American Lung Association, or local health department will sponsor quit smoking classes, too.
 Call us for more information.